 CTE’s Bb Master Course Template is designed for student-centered learning and can be used in any course type (online or face-to-face).
 Modify the template with course specific details.
 Keep all content instructional organized into learning modules.
-Review Blackboard Basics to learn how to use Blackboard, if needed.
+Review Blackboard/Technology Tools to learn how to use Blackboard, if needed.
 Contact DoIT’s e-Learning Services for support and assistance.

 Multiple Course Sections